aliemrekaragul/automated_speaking_scorer/README.md

 }
 ```

-The configuration can be managed through:
+Configuration can be managed through:
-- The built-in configuration UI (recommended)
+1. The built-in configuration UI (recommended)
+   - Opens when clicking the "Configuration" button
+   - Changes are automatically saved to config.json
+   - Provides user-friendly interface for task management

-- Manual editing of config.json
+2. Direct editing of config.json (advanced users)
-- Environment variables
+   - Must follow the exact JSON structure shown above
+   - Be careful with JSON syntax
+   - See config.example.json for a complete example with sample tasks

+When running the executable:
+- Place config.json in the same folder as the .exe file
+- The app will create config.json if it doesn't exist
+- All changes made through the UI are saved to this file

+When running from source:
+- config.json should be in the project root directory
+- The app will create it if it doesn't exist
+- Changes are saved relative to the main.py location

 ## Output Format